About

 These two seemingly contradictory themes would coalesce in his later choice of professions and even later in his writing.
 Putting himself through college he worked in restaurants and live music nightclubs.
 Famous names like the Lark Creek Inn restaurant (under chef Bradley Ogden) and the Uncle Charlies nightclub (the setting for the Huey Lewis video: The Power of Love from the movie Back to the Future) soon dotted his resume.

 Taking matters into his own hands he opened the Faultline Nightclub in San Rafael CA, which then became a refuge and haunt for legendary musical artists such as Eric Martin (Mr. Big), Jeff Watson (Night Ranger), Steven Adler (Guns and Roses), the Cherry Popping Daddies, Third Eye Blind and many others.
-For this bartending career, he has been voted “best bartender” seven times, by the readers of Bohemian Magazine (2007), the readers of the Marin Independent Journal (2017, 2019,2021) and the readers of the Pacific Sun (2019, 2020, 2021).
+For this bartending career, he has been voted “best bartender” eight times, by the readers of Bohemian Magazine (2007), the readers of the Marin Independent Journal (2017, 2019,2021, 2024) and the readers of the Pacific Sun (2019, 2020, 2021).
 Jeff has been profiled in the Tasting Panel Magazine, Capture Magazine and American Way, he has also appeared on America’s Test Kitchen, Ronn Owens KGO radio show as well as appearing many times in local publications including the San Francisco Chronicle.

 Later Jeff returned to San Francisco State University where under the auspices of Jon Burks (former managing editor for Rolling Stone magazine) and Don Menn (founder of Guitar Player magazine) he earned a degree with honors in journalism and was nominated for a Hearst Journalism Award.